aackerman/rel/README.md

 A SQL AST manager for Go.
 It:

 * Simplifies the generation of complex SQL queries
-* Adapts to various RDBMSes

-It is intended to be a framework framework; that is, you can build your own ORM with it, focusing on data modeling as opposed to database compatibility and query generation.
+It is intended to be a framework, meaning this library could fulfill the query generation for a great ORM.

 ## Interfaces